PaulaNan/PaulaNan/README.md

 - 👋 Hi, I’m Paula Nan
 - 👀 I’m interested in Automation
 - 🌱 I’m currently learning Phyton, but I also like Java
-- 📫 How to reach me https://www.paulanan.ro/
+- 📫 How to reach me site https://www.paulanan.ro/
+            Linkedin www.linkedin.com/in/nan-paula

 I am an organized person, attentive to details, confident in my abilities.
 I like to be challenged to grow and develop my IT skills.
 I am a fast learner, I adapt easily to any situation and I am eager to put into practice all the knowledge I have acquired so far.